 I’m Sarah –

-– a quirky, purple-haired English girl, newly resident in Chilliwack, BC.
+– a quirky, purple-haired English girl, living in Chilliwack, BC.

 – a lover of words, a writer and a storyteller.

-– a photographer of people… unique individuals, loving couples, chaotic families and soulful small businesses who are just trying to put their little stamp on the world.
+– a photographer of people… unique individuals, loving couples, chaotic families and soulful small businesses who just want to put their little stamp on the world.

 – a nomad, with a wanderer’s soul.
 With such a widespread family, is that really any surprise?
 I love to travel at any given opportunity and will take on work anywhere in the world, but especially in the UK, Ireland, Malta and the rest of Europe.